 - Aerobic exercises: Walking, jogging, cardio and/or swimming aids greatly in catalyzing fluid exchange.

-If you are experiencing these symptoms, then you should contact a doctor immediately.
-Before issuing any treatment, the doctor must first diagnose the issue.
+If you are experiencing these symptoms, then you should contact Lake Shore PT immediately.
+Before issuing any treatment, the PT must first diagnose the issue.
 Contact us for assistance in diagnosing your condition, and recommending a back pain treatment.

 3 Common Back Pain Treatment Exercises